Twitter briefly restricts Trump campaign account amid Republican outcry

 “We’re going to finally have an accounting that is long overdue,” Graham said.
 “This to me crystallizes the problem better than anything I could think of.”

+Senator Marco Rubio also urged Federal Communications Commission Chairman Ajit Pai to re-examine Section 230 of the Communications Decency Act.

-The CEOs of Twitter, Facebook and Alphabet Inc’s Google are also set to appear before the Senate Commerce Committee later this month at a hearing to discuss Section 230 - a prized legal immunity enjoyed by internet companies, which offers tech companies protection from liability over content posted by users.
+The CEOs of Twitter, Facebook and Alphabet Inc’s Google are set to appear before the Senate Commerce Committee later this month at a hearing to discuss Section 230 - a legal immunity which offers tech companies protection from liability over content posted by users and enables them to act in “good faith” to remove objectionable content.

-The calls to reform Section 230 and penalize tech companies has been intensifying but there is little chance of action on the law by Congress this year.
+The calls to reform Section 230 and penalize tech companies has been intensifying but it is unlikely there will be action on the law by Congress this year.

-Reporting by Elizabeth Culliford in London and Nandita Bose in Washington; Additional reporting by Munsif Vengattil in Bengaluru and David Shepardson in Washington; Editing by Shinjini Ganguli and Lisa Shumaker
+Reporting by Elizabeth Culliford in London and Nandita Bose in Washington; Additional reporting by Munsif Vengattil in Bengaluru, David Shepardson and Susan Cornwell in Washington and Katie Paul in San Francisco; Editing by Shinjini Ganguli and Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.